Here’s why you need to stop gossip.

 We are prone to hearing gossips from various spheres of our lives.
 It is quite unfortunate but it is also the hard truth that we all have been part of gossips and we did enjoy it.

-According to a research, as explained in Psychology Today, conducted by a team from the University of Amsterdam, 90 percent of office conversations are actually gossips.
+According to research, as explained in Psychology Today, conducted by a team from the University of Amsterdam, 90 percent of office conversations are actually gossips.
 Researchers at Georgia Institute of Technology came to the conclusion that 15 percent of emails exchanged by office colleagues among themselves are gossips.

 Gossips are not limited to our workplace.
 We as human beings have the habit of gossiping everywhere.
 While doing this, we often forget the people we are hurting until and unless we do not become the victims.